Google My Business Updates

-Google My Business dashboard also offers Posts section, accessible by clicking on the Posts tab on the left hand menu.
+Google My Business dashboard also offers the Posts section, accessible by clicking on the Posts tab on the left-hand menu.
 Posts are a great way to keep your customers updated with the latest on your local business.
-Let’s say you have an event coming up at your location, an announcement about expanding business to another location or a special offer you want your customers to know about, create a short post and keep your customers informed.
+Let’s say you have an event coming up at your location, an announcement about expanding the business to another location or a special offer you want your customers to know about, create a short post and keep your customers informed.
 You can also add an image to your posts to make them more engaging.

 - When you post with a certain frequency in GMB, Google considers it as a positive ranking signal